Showing 1 - 1 OF 1

 For dogs and cats meeting certain requirements upon arrival in Japan, the quarantine period (for import inspection) will be within 12 hours.

-Any dogs and cats that has not meet the requirements will be subject to quarantine at a detention facility of Animal Quarantine Service for the necessary quarantine period (up to 180 days).
+Any dogs and cats that have not met the requirements will be subject to quarantine at a detention facility of Animal Quarantine Service for the necessary quarantine period (up to 180 days).
 Depending on the results of the import inspection, the dog or cat may not be allowed to enter Japan.

 The importer (person planning to import dogs or cats) is responsible for the following obligations at their own expense.
 You should begin the importation procedure only after fully understanding these obligations:

 In order for the quarantine to be completed within 12 hours, a dog or cat that arrives in Japan must meet the following conditions:

-To meet the conditions, preparation normally needs to begin 7-9 months before arrival in Japan.
+To meet the conditions, preparation normally needs to begin seven to nine months before arrival in Japan.
 Any dog or cat that does not meet any of the conditions will undergo a detention at an Animal Quarantine Station for the necessary period (up to 180 days).

 SOFA status personnel will be allowed to quarantine their animals in on-base housing.
 Those pets that are assessed quarantine time can complete it in the owner's home on base.
 Pet owners are authorized to arrange quarantine quarters on base with an on-base "foster family," provided the animal is kept from having contact with any other animals.
 They must be kept under strict leash control and only allowed outside to alleviate themselves.
 Pets under quarantine are not allowed to be taken for walks around the neighborhood or to be left outside in a fenced yard.

 Please note: there is a late night drop off fee at Karing Kennels of $25 for all AMC customers and a $50 fee for all customers flying commercially through the Naha airport.